dllargent/CS4MS-Website/README.md

    * Windows: open the XAMPP Control Panel and click the `Start` button to the right of the Apache module.
    * macOS: Open the MAMP Control Panel and click the `Start Server` button.
    * Linux: Apache should already be running.
-1. Visit https://localhost/CS4MS-Website in your browser, and the website should appear (if a security warning pops up, click to accept the risks and continue).
+1. Visit https://localhost/CS4MS-Website in your browser, and the website should appear.
+The port may vary, check your configuration.
+On MAMP, it may be https://localhost:8888/CS4MS-Website by default.

 ### Linux Configuration
 1. After installing the Apache server, install PHP by running `sudo apt install -y php libapache2-mod-php`.